- Garden / Landscaping / Patio — 253

-Given a choice, with all other factors being equal, which property seems more valuable: a property where you are secure in long term residence, or a property for which you must expend time and effort to protect it from reverting back to the freeholder?
-While wealthy buyers who have access to lenders willing to approve mortgages with short leases may not be put off by a property with a short lease, many other buyers are scared off from such properties, no matter what other features they may have in their favour.
+Given a choice, with all other factors being equal, which property seems more valuable: a property where you are secure in long term residence or property for which you must expend time and effort to protect it from reverting to the freeholder?
+While wealthy buyers who have access to lenders willing to approve mortgages with short leases may not be put off by a property with a short lease, many other buyers are scared off from such properties, no matter what other features they may have in their favor.

 This is because many mortgage lenders set a minimum length for the lease, usually about 30 years from the end of the mortgage.
 This means that often, a buyer who wants to purchase your property will be unable to do so.
 As a result, you may find yourself with a property that is impossible to sell.